 Drug Addiction Help in California

 Financial help for recovering addicts is only one of the many topics the specialists at our Southern California rehab address in treatment.
-Our facility offers a variety of substance-specific treatment programs, as well as a California detox center that safely and effectively addresses withdrawal symptoms.
+Our facility offers a variety of substance-specific treatment programs, as well as a center for medical detox in California that safely and effectively addresses withdrawal symptoms.

-If you or someone you care about is battling substance abuse, call Banyan Treatment Centers today at 888-280-4763 or send us your contact information to find out more about our Palm Springs drug rehab programs.
+If you or someone you care about is battling substance abuse, call Banyan Treatment Centers today at 888-280-4763 or send us your contact information to find out more about the programs offered at our California rehabs.